andralex/thenextafterc/docs/source/integration.rst

 C and friends
 -------------

-D имеет полную поддержку C ABI (application binary interface) недавно был значительно улучшен С++ ABI [#ABI]_ (одноко стоит заметить, что нет поддержки исключений).
-Jacob Carlborg проделал огромнейшую работу по интеграции с Objective-C, которая пока ожидает своего не менее грандиозного ревью от Walter Bright.
+D that has full support for C ABI (application binary interface) had recently been significantly improved from C++ ABI [#ABI]_ (however it's worth noting that there is no support for exceptions).
+Jacob Carlborg did a great job of integrating with Objective-C, which is still waiting to be no less grandiose Review by Walter Bright.

 Scripting languages
 -------------------

-С интеграцией со скриптовыми языками Вы уже немного знакомы на примере использования библиотеки matplotlib (python).
-Так как большинство из них имеют C API [#API]_, то их интеграция с D может быть выполнена без особых проблем.
+You are already somehow familiar with the integration of scripting languages on the example of the use of the library matplotlib (python).
+Since most of them have a C API [#API]_, their integration with D can be performed without problems.

-Имеется реалиазация the ECMA 262 (Javascript) programming language написанная Walter Bright и обновленная Dmitry Olshansky.
+There is a realization of the ECMA 262 (Javascript) programming language written by Walter Bright and updated by Dmitry Olshansky.

-Также стоит отметить про популярный в компьютерных играх скриптовой язык Lua.
-Unlike many other libraries built on the Lua C API, LuaD doesn't expose the Lua stack - instead, it has wrappers for references to Lua objects, and supports seamlessly and directly converting any D type into a Lua type and vice versa.
+It is also worth mentioning a popular computer games scripting language Lua.
+Unlike many other libraries built on the Lua C API, LuaD does not expose the Lua stack - instead, it has wrappers for references to Lua objects, and supports seamlessly and directly converting any D type into a Lua type and vice versa

 .. [#API] Application Programming Interface
 .. [#ABI] Application Binary Interface